LinaSeto/power-outage-impact/README.md

   frameborder="0"
 ></iframe>

-After performing a permutation test with 10,000 trials, I found an **observed statistic** of about 0.1976 with a **p-value** of approximately 0.0.
+After performing a permutation test with 10,000 simulations, I found an **observed statistic** of about 0.1976 with a **p-value** of approximately 0.0.
 Becasue the p-value < 0.05, I reject the null hypothesis.
 There is convincing evidence of a significant difference in the distribution of `'TOTAL.CUSTOMERS'` when `'CUSTOMERS.AFFECTED'` is missing and not missing.
 This indicates that the missingness in `'CUSTOMERS.AFFECTED'` is dependent on `'TOTAL.CUSTOMERS'`.

 <iframe
   src="assets/miss_emp_by_total_cust.html"